Hibari Misora: Legacy

 In 1993, a monument depicting Misora's portrait with an inscribed poem was erected in her memory near Sugi no Osugi in Ōtoyo, Kōchi.
 In 1947, a 10-year old Misora had been involved in a serious bus collision in Ōtoyo.
 While recovering from her injuries, she remained in the town and reportedly visited Sugi no Osugi and wished to become the top singer in Japan.
 Misora’s father was so upset, he demanded that she stopped singing.
 The young Misora responded “If I can’t sing, then I will die.”
 She eventually returned to Tokyo, where she began her recording career in 1949 at the age of 12.

 In 1994, the Hibari Misora Museum opened in Arashiyama, Kyoto.
 This multi-story museum complex traced the history of Misora's life and career in various multimedia exhibits, and displayed various memorabilia.
-It attracted more than 5 million visitors, until it's closedown November 30, 2006 as to allow a scheduled renovation of the building.
+It attracted more than 5 million visitors, until it closed down November 30, 2006 as to allow a scheduled renovation of the building.
 The main exhibits were relocated to the Shōwa period section of the Edo-Tokyo Museum, until a renovation was completed.
 The brand new Hibari Misora Theater opened in its place on April 26, 2008, and includes a CD for sale of a previously unreleased song.
 A bronze statue of her debut was built as a memorial in Yokohama in 2002 and attracts around 300,000 visitors per year.

 Beginning in 1990, television and radio stations play Misora's song "Kawa no Nagare no Yō ni" (川の流れのように) annually on her birth date to show respect.
 In a national poll by NHK in 1997, the song was voted the greatest Japanese song of all time by more than 10 million people.
 The song is still prominently performed by numerous artists and orchestras as a tribute to Misora, including notable renditions by The Three Tenors (Spanish/Italian), Teresa Teng (Taiwanese), Mariachi Vargas de Tecalitlan (Mexican) and Twelve Girls Band (Chinese).

 On November 11, 2012, a memorial concert for Misora was held at the Tokyo Dome.
 It featured numerous musicians such as Ai, Koda Kumi, Ken Hirai, Kiyoshi Hikawa, Exile, AKB48 and Nobuyasu Okabayashi amongst others, paying tribute to Misora by covering her most famous songs.

 In September 2019, Misora's voice became focused on after "Arekara" (あれから) was used for a version of the Vocaloid engine known as "VOCALOID:AI", which tried to recreate her singing vocals.
 The Vocaloid performance also used a full 3D rendering of the singer.

 After Misora's death in 1989, a TBS television drama special aired later that same year under the title The Hibari Misora Story (美空ひばり物語), starring Kayoko Kishimoto as Misora.
 In 2005, also on TBS, Aya Ueto portrayed Misora in The Hibari Misora Birth Story (美空ひばり誕生物語).